Gazzabarnes/programmingparrots.github.io/README.md

-# We are Programming Parrots
+# Programming Parrots website
-Content coming soon
+The site is built with Jekyll and uses SASS.